Rocket Engine Test Facility: Capabilities

 Test Stand B was designed by Anthony Fortini and Vearl N. Huff in 1959, but it was not built until after 1980.
 It could test horizontally mounted rocket engines exhausting into an exhaust diffuser, cooler, and a nitrogen-driven two-stage ejector system.
 The B stand, for altitude testing in a space environment, had the capability of testing engines with chamber pressures up to 1000 psia and thrust levels up to 1500 pounds.

 The support systems included storage dewars for cryogenic fuels and a large water reservoir.
 Smaller buildings included a block house for observation, a pump house, a helium compressor shelter, and a liquid hydrogen pump vaporizer shelter.
 In 1984 the facility was modified to provide the capability for testing extremely large area ratio nozzles (to 1000:1).

 Both men received awards for Test Stand B under the Space Act, as recommended by the Inventions and Contributions Board in accordance with the provisions of Section 306 of the National Aeronautics and Space Act 1958 and granted by the Administrator of NASA.

 National Historic Landmark

 It was designated a U.S. National Historic Landmark in 1985, because of its significant role in the development of liquid hydrogen as a rocket fuel.
-It was used in the development of the Pratt & Whitney RL-10 engine for the Centaur upper stage, as well as for the J-2 engine, with its 200,000-pound thrust, for the second stage of the Saturn V rocket.
+It was used in the development of the Pratt & Whitney RL10 engine for the Centaur upper stage, as well as for the J-2 engine, with its 200,000-pound thrust, for the second stage of the Saturn V rocket.
 The hydrogen-oxygen engines used by the Space Shuttle were also tested in this facility.
 After the facility's 2003 razing, it was de-designated on April 4, 2005.